 The time for talk on expanding fast, affordable, reliable Internet in rural areas is done.
 It’s time to move forward with real solutions and implementation.
-The General Assembly should provide funding for counties to provide grants for local entrepreneurs to bring hard to reach areas online.
+The General Assembly should provide funding for counties to issue grants for local entrepreneurs to bring hard to reach areas online.
 My husband created Madison Gigabit Internet, a company that seeks to combine existing power utility poles, fiber cable and wireless repeaters to bring affordable, high speed Internet to unserved areas of Madison County.

 Health care is a right, not a luxury.
-We shouldn’t have to choose between bankruptcy or death if we’re faced with a catastrophic illness.
+We shouldn’t have to choose between bankruptcy or death if we’re faced with a serious illness.
 My husband was “retired” in April 2017.
 Our only option for health insurance was the Affordable Care Act.
 It’s not great right now, but it’s the only plan we can afford until we qualify for Medicare.
 Monthly health insurance premiums shouldn’t cost the same or more than a mortgage payment.
 I support Medicare X, co-sponsored by Sen. Tim Kaine, that will bring the public option to healthcare.gov.
 It’s the first step toward Medicare For All.

 Public servants like teachers should be paid like the highly qualified professionals they are.
 They are not public slaves.
-They should also have the resources they need to do their jobs without digging into their own pockets.
+They should also have the resources and training they need to do their jobs without digging into their own pockets.
 Which teachers do you want teaching your kids, the best ones or the worst?
 The best will cost more.

 All children should receive the best public education possible.
 That includes children who are physically, emotionally and learning disabled.
 We should fully fund Universal Pre-K and full day Kindergarten.
 I strongly oppose using public funds for private schools.
 In rural areas, this takes away precious money from already limited budgets and the best teachers.
 Plus, having a voucher doesn’t guarantee admission to a private school…which means the children that are left behind will get a second-class education or none at all.
 Competition will not make better schools.

 The Republican answer to grow the economy is always cut taxes and regulations.
 All this does is make rich people richer.
 I want to help people in Senate District 24 by investing in them…with job training and placement programs, career and technical education, making community college free and public universities less expensive.
 Companies bring jobs to areas with well trained workers.

 The minimum wage should be raised incrementally to $15 per hour by 2021 for large corporations and employers with more than 50 employees by 2023.
 Working people can’t survive on $7.25 per hour.
 Women should be paid the same amount as men doing the same job.
 Men are not necessarily the primary breadwinners anymore.